 Your child's healthcare provider may also prescribe medicines.
 They may be used alone or together.
 The following are most commonly used to treat atopic dermatitis:

 - Corticosteroid cream or ointment.
-The cream or ointment is applied to the skin.
-This is to help lessen itching and swelling.
+The cream or ointment is put on the skin.
+This is to help ease itching and swelling.

 - Antibiotic medicine.
-Liquid or pills may be taken by mouth to treat infection.
+Your child may need to take liquid or pills by mouth to treat infection.

 - Antihistamine.
-This medicine may be taken before sleep to help decrease itching and improve sleep.
+Your child may need to take this medicine before sleep to help ease itching and improve sleep.
 It comes in liquid or pills and is taken by mouth.

 - Calcineurin inhibitor cream or ointment.
-Cream or ointment is applied to the skin.
-This is to help lessen itching and swelling.
+Cream or ointment is put on the skin.
+This is to help ease itching and swelling.

 - Phototherapy (light therapy).
 Light therapy may be done in the healthcare provider's office or at home.

 - Immunomodulatory medicine.
 This is a liquid or pill taken by mouth that affects the immune system.
-It may be used when other treatments do not work well.
+It may be used when other treatments don't work well.
 This medicine may have side effects.
 Your child will have regular blood tests to check for side effects.

-What are possible complications of atopic dermatitis?Atopic dermatitis can cause thickened skin, bacterial skin infection, and other allergy-related skin inflammation (allergic dermatitis).
+What are possible complications of atopic dermatitis in a child?Atopic dermatitis can cause thickened skin, bacterial skin infection, and other allergy-related skin inflammation (allergic dermatitis).
 It can also cause poor sleep because of intense itching.
 And it can lead to depression.
 Overuse of steroid creams can lead to thinning of the skin and tissue beneath the skin.

-Can atopic dermatitis be prevented?The skin condition is passed on from parents to children, so it may not be possible to prevent it.
-But studies have found that the daily use of oil, cream, or ointment on the skin of babies at risk may prevent it from developing.
+How can I help prevent atopic dermatitis in my child?The skin condition is usually passed on from parents to children, so it may not be possible to prevent it.

-There is no cure for atopic dermatitis.
+Atopic dermatitis has no cure.
 But it will usually get better or go away as your child gets older.
 There may be times when your child has few or no symptoms.
 And he or she may have times when symptoms get worse.
 This is called a flare-up.
 To help prevent flare-ups, make sure your child:

-- Avoids triggers.
-Common triggers include irritants (such as wool, soap, or chemicals), allergens (eggs, dust mites, or pet dander), and stress.
+- Stays away from triggers.
+Common triggers include irritants such as wool, soap, or chemicals.
+Other triggers include allergens such as eggs, dust mites, or pet dander.
+Stress is also a trigger.

 - Always has short fingernails.
 Trim or file your child’s nails to keep them short and prevent scratching.

-- Takes warm baths or showers, not hot.
+- Takes baths or showers with warm, not hot, water.
 Air dry or gently dry the skin afterward.

 - Uses moisturizers.
-Apply creams or ointments after bathing.
+Put creams or ointments on after bathing.

 - Wears soft clothing.
 Don’t dress your child in wool or other rough fabric.